Darning or Mending Socks is a wonderful Vintage Skill. Once you master this, you can fix the holes in all your wool socks and mittens!

 Since knitting takes time.
 Lots of time……it is important to know what to do when your hand-knit socks get holes, it is well worth your time to know how to repair them, so read on to learn about mending socks or how to sew of hole in a wool socks.
+This is a perfect skill for homesteading for beginners.

 Years ago, my mom taught me how to darn to repair holes in wool socks.
 Darning socks is such a useful vintage skill as it can save money by extending the life of wool socks, mittens and sweaters.
 Plus, it is quite fun to do!
 It is mini weaving project.